stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (yyan11−stat6250): How SAS Processes Programs if the DATA step compiles successfully?
 - Answer (yyan11−stat6250): If the DATA step compiles successfully, then the execution phase begins.
 During the execution phase, the DATA step reads and processes the input data.
 The DATA step executes once for each record in the input file, unless otherwise directed.
 - Question (dlee117−stat6250): A raw data file with 20 records on the file executes how many times during the DATA step?
+- Question (kveng−stat6250): Can we execute more than once per each record in the input file?

 [Course Textbook Chapter 6, Problem 4]